ras52/bootstrap/stage-4/README.txt

 constructs that changed syntactically between B and C would be implemented in the C way -- for example, += not =+, and 'extern' not 'extrn'.
-But it rapidly became obvious that the B memory model was not backwards compatible with the C memory model on machines with byte addressing.
+But it rapidly became obvious that the B memory model was not forwards compatible with the C memory model on machines with byte addressing.
 Implementing B on a x86 would require pointers to be represented as integer offsets into memory, and a pointer dereference, *ptr, would translate into a ModR/M + SIB instruction: (%ebx, %eax, 4)